 - A receipt serves as official proof that the buyer has completed payment, confirming the transaction is finalized.

-- The main difference between an invoice and a receipt lies in their timing and purpose: invoices request payment before funds are received, while receipts confirm payment after it occurs.
-Proper use ensures compliance with Singapore’s tax and GST regulations.
+- Key differences between an invoice and a receipt lie in their timing and functionality, like invoices request payment before funds are received, while receipts confirm payment after it occurs.

 - ScaleOcean’s software simplifies invoice and receipt management by automating issuance, tracking payments in real time, and ensuring adherence to Singapore accounting standards, helping businesses save time and reduce errors.